HanaHelaly/Exam-Scoring-App/README.md

 ## File Formats

-- **Answer Key**: PDF format containing the teacher's book containing correct answers.
+- **Answer Key**: PDF format of the teacher's book containing correct answers.
 - **Student Responses**: Google Sheets format.
 Ensure the sheet contains:
   - Fullname column of the student.
   - other student details such as National ID (optional)